J.D. Davis Player Props: Giants vs. Reds

 J.D.
 Davis At The Plate

-- Davis has an OPS of .784, fueled by an OBP of .347 and a team-best slugging percentage of .437 this season.
+- Davis leads San Francisco in slugging percentage (.437) thanks to 26 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 50th in batting average, 40th in on-base percentage, and 72nd in slugging.
+- Among the qualifying hitters in MLB action, he ranks 49th in batting average, 39th in on-base percentage, and 72nd in slugging.

 - In 52 of 86 games this year (60.5%) Davis has picked up a hit, and in 23 of those games he had more than one (26.7%).

-- Looking at the 86 games he has played this season, he's hit a long ball in 11 of them (12.8%), and in 3.3% of his trips to the plate.
+- He has gone deep in 12.8% of his games this year, and 3.3% of his plate appearances.

-- In 30.2% of his games this year, Davis has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in seven contests.
+- Davis has driven in a run in 26 games this year (30.2%), including 10 games with more than one RBI (11.6%).
+He has also driven in three or more of his team's runs in seven contests.

+- In 33 of 86 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.